CleverProgrammer/college_2016_spring/bio_101/ch_1_notes.md

 Term | Definition
 ---- | ----------
-**Biosphere** | All environments on Earth that support life (Whole earth) **Ecosystem** | All orgranisms living and non-living physical components in a particular area.
-(Land, ocean, etc) **Community** | The entire array of organisms living in a particular system **Population** | All orgranisms inhabiting a particular ecosystem.
+**Biosphere** | All environments on Earth that support life (Whole earth) **Ecosystem** | All organisms living and non-living physical components in a particular area.
+(Land, ocean, etc) **Community** | The entire array of organisms living in a particular system **Population** | All organisms inhabiting a particular ecosystem.
 Can only be one thing at a time like JUST HUMANS or JUST TREES or JUST SQUIRRELS etc
 **Organism** | Anything that is living
-**Organ System** | muscular, lymphatic, respiratory, endocrine, skeletal, muscular, integumentary, immune, urinary, reproductive, circulatory
+**Organ System** | digestive, lymphatic, respiratory, endocrine, skeletal, muscular, integumentary, immune, urinary, reproductive, circulatory
 **Organs** | Liver, stomach, etc and they are composed of tissues that perform a specific function **Tissues** | Groups of cells that perform a specific function **Cells** | Functional unit of life
-**Organelles** | Subcellular structures that perform a specific function **Molecules** | Made up of atoms held together by chemical bonds **Atoms** | Smallest unit of matter.
+**Organelles** | Sub-cellular structures that perform a specific function **Molecules** | Made up of atoms held together by chemical bonds **Atoms** | Smallest unit of matter.